imagej/imagej.github.io/_pages/Developing_Plugins_for_ImageJ_1.x.md

 The class *ImageJ*
 ------------------

-The class {% include github org='imagej ' repo='ImageJA ' path='src/main/java/ij/ImageJ.java ' label='ij.ImageJ ' %} implements the main window of ImageJ / Fiji, and you can access it via *ij.IJ*'s static method *getInstance()*:
+The class {% include github org='imagej' repo='ImageJA' path='src/main/java/ij/ImageJ.java' label='ij.ImageJ' %} implements the main window of ImageJ / Fiji, and you can access it via *ij.IJ*'s static method *getInstance()*:

     // check if ImageJ is used interactively if (IJ.getInstance() != null)